YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

         This may cause vanilla map item data to stop be updated.

-22. Whether to skip AI ticks if the mob is inactive and not being aware (e.g. being attacked).<br>
+22. Whether to skip AI ticks if the mob is *inactive* and *unaware*.
+Unaware mobs are nerd and will not make actions themselves or when interacted with them.<br>
   <br>
   __Recommended value: `true`__